-This Article is brought to you for free and open access by the School of Education at Digital Commons @ Loyola Marymount University and Loyola Law School.
-It has been accepted for inclusion in Journal of Catholic Education Pre-Prints by an authorized administrator of Digital Commons@Loyola Marymount University and Loyola Law School.
-For more information, please contact digitalcommons@lmu.edu.
+This Article is brought to you for free with open access by the School of Education at Digital Commons at Loyola Marymount University and Loyola Law School.
+It has been accepted for publication in Journal of Catholic Education by the journal's editorial board and has been published on the web by an authorized administrator of Digital Commons at Loyola Marymount University and Loyola Law School.
+For more information about Digital Commons, please contact digitalcommons@lmu.edu.
+To contact the editorial board of Journal of Catholic Education, please email JCE@nd.edu.

 Journal of Catholic Education

-Spring 2024, Volume 27, Issue 1, 1-21
+Spring 2024, Volume 27, Issue 1, 24-44

-This work is licensed under CC BY 4.0. • •
+This work is licensed under CC BY 4.0.